-MP services include the gas riser pipes which terminate the gas service pipe above the ground level and usually beside the consumer's house.
-A service valve is installed on top of the gas riser pipe and represents the demarcation point between the service connection and the network.
+Each MP service pipe has a riser pipe on the end, which brings the service pipe up out of the trench and above the ground to terminate close to where the GMS will be installed.
+A service valve is installed on top of the gas riser pipe and represents the demarcation point between the network and the GMS.

-Early polyethylene service pipes terminated with a preformed metal riser incorporating a machine jointed compression fitting and the riser was butt fused to the service pipe during installation.
+Early polyethylene service pipes terminated with a preformed metal riser incorporating a machine jointed compression fitting and was jointed to the service pipe during installation.
 The service valve was then screwed onto the threaded metal riser; corrosion protection was achieved with the use of pipe wrap tapes.